whblondeau/gyre/finding_flotsam.md

 “You’re no captain of ours!” they shouted.

-“Bhalong say that a lot,” Afya snarled.
-She drew her own knife and sprang toward them, then ducked aside as they leaped at her, blades hissing close.
+“Bhalong say that a lot, seemingly,” Afya snarled.
+The scimitar lay on the deck near the bulkhead where the whaling lance had been mounted, so she drew her own knife and sprang toward them, then ducked aside as they leaped at her, blades hissing close.

 They were strong and horribly quick.
 They drove her back, pelting into her like a wave coming across the deck.
 But this was a woman who had danced through ankle-deep blood on more than one vessel.
 Slipping aside, shifting, fading, she led them back toward the aft cabin.
 Their fierce blows missed her, or left thin red slices on her dark skin.
 But then another sailor bounded to the deck behind her, an Antarctic woman with heavy shoulders and a cruel twist to her face.
 Her knife sank into Afya’s back, but not far, striking the shoulder blade and halting there for a moment.
 Afya threw herself forward, a splash of blood trailing from her torn back, bright red against the jet-black skin.
 She staggered three steps forward—and then went down upon her hands and knees.
 Her hand, though, fell unerringly on the hilt of the scimitar she’d dropped when they wrested the lance away from the bulkhead.

-Afya Mankiller rose from the deck with a bound like a catapult releasing, howling a berserk shriek, the whirl of the scimitar no more silver than her mad molten eyes.
+Afya Mankiller rose sword in hand from the deck with a bound like a catapult releasing, howling a berserk shriek, the whirl of the scimitar no more silver than her mad molten eyes.
 The sailors who had been chasing her were themselves too infuriated to pause, and flung themselves upon her.

 Against Afya, famous swordswoman of the bloody Brass Ocean, that sinewy growling rush seemed slow and cumbersome.
 She flowed around and through them, dancing, slicing, surefooted.
 Their blows missed.
 Hers did not.
 In moments, three Bhalong and one Antarctic sprawled on the rolling deck, dead or dying.